kowndinyav/interview_prep_js/algo/twopointer/readme.md

 - input is sorted
 - find a set of elements that fullfil set of constraints. set can be pair, triplet or a subarray

+## Problems when input is not sorted
+- example, triplet sum to zero where first step is to sort

 ## Problems
 - Pair with target sum (easy)
 - Find non-duplicate number instances (easy)